Want to know more about Slovenia? Here are 25 Interesting Facts about Slovenia that you probably didn’t know before reading this!

 - Home to the Lipizzan horse

 General Facts about Slovenia

-Below are some general info such as total population, land area, biggest lake, highest mountain and other general facts about Slovenia that might be interesting to know.
+Below is some general info such as total population, land area, biggest lake, highest mountain, and other information about Slovenia that might be interesting to know.

 - Total Population: 2 million